sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-09-primer-chapter10.md

             words.erase(it, words.end());
         }
         ```
-- the point is that the library algorithms operate on iterators, nto containers
+- the point is that the library algorithms operate on iterators, not containers
     * therefore, an algorithm **cannot** (**directly**) add or remove elements

 ## Customizing Operations